petervojtek/touchless-map/README.md

 Feel free to suggest bugs, new features or adjustments to the existing user interface via [Issues](https://github.com/petervojtek/touchless-map/issues).

-The smartphone app is written in [Ionic framework](ionicframework.com) and can be compiled to run on many smartphone plaforms (iOS, MS, ..).
+The smartphone app is written in [Ionic framework](ionicframework.com) in HTML and JS and can be compiled to run on many smartphone plaforms (iOS, MS, ..).
 I had the opportunity to test it only on Android, you are welcome to build it and try it on another platform.

 You will need to install  following [cordova](https://cordova.apache.org/) plugins into your ionic project:
 * cordova-plugin-device-motion